 Aims and Ethos

-At Loxford School of Science and Technology we value all pupils equally.
+At Loxford School we value all pupils equally.
 Our guiding principle is one of Inclusion.
 We want to identify and break down possible barriers to learning.

 The aim of Loxford’s SEND policy is to develop a system of support, which enables pupils with special educational needs to make the greatest possible progress.
 The support systems are based on comprehensive whole school systems of monitoring, assessment and intervention.